Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area.

 An individual entitled to Medicare Part A, with an income at least 120% Federal Poverty Level (FPL) but less than 135% FPL, and resources that do not exceed three times the Supplemental Security Income (SSI) limit, and who is not otherwise eligible for Medicaid benefits.
 This individual is eligible for Medicaid payment of the Medicare Part B premium.
 Medicaid does not pay towards out-of pocket (OOP) costs for the deductible, premium, coinsurance, or copayments for Medicare Part D prescription drug coverage, if applicable.

 Qualified Disabled and Working Individuals (QDWIs)

 QDWI is a less common Medicare Savings Program (MSP) administered by each state's Medicaid program.
 It pays the Medicare Part A premium for individuals who are under 65, have a disabling impairment, continue to work, and are not otherwise eligible for Medicaid

 A written request from your primary care physician for you to see a specialist or to receive certain services.

-The specific county/ZIP code/state that a member actually resides in, the service area is where you must live for a plan to accept you as its member.
-If a member moves out of the plan coverage service area, he or she needs to contact the plan using the number listed on the back of their CarePlus ID card to find out if the service area is affected.
+The specific county/ZIP code/state that a member actually resides.
+The service area is where you must live for a plan to accept you as its member.
+If a member moves out of the plan coverage service area, he or she needs to contact the plan using the number listed on the back of their CarePlus member ID card to find out if the service area is affected.

-A period, outside of the usual ICEP, AEP or MADP, when an individual may elect a plan or change his or her current plan election.
-Some examples of special election situations are
+A period, outside of the ICEP, AEP or MADP, when an individual may elect a plan or change his or her current plan election.
+Some examples of special election situations are:

 Other exceptional conditions may exist, as determined by CMS.
 These are only examples.